aws/aws-emr-best-practices/content/applications/spark/best_practices.md

  - each node can have one or more Executors, depending on the node resources and executor settings
  - each Executor consists of cores and memory whose default is based on the node type.
 Each executor can only execute one task at time.

-So based on that, the number of threads/tasks will be based on the number of partitions while reading .
+So based on that, the number of threads/tasks will be based on the number of partitions while reading.

+Please note that the S3 connector takes some configuration option (e.g. s3a: fs.s3a.block.size) to simulate blocks in Hadoop services, but the concept of blocks in S3 does not really exists.
+Unlike HDFS that is an implementation of the Hadoop FileSystem API, which models POSIX file system behavior, EMRFS is an object store, not a file system.
+For more information, see Hadoop documentation for [Object Stores vs. Filesystems](https://hadoop.apache.org/docs/stable2/hadoop-project-dist/hadoop-common/filesystem/introduction.html#Object_Stores_vs._Filesystems).

 Now, there are several factors that dictate how a dataset or file is mapped to a partition.
 First is the method used to read the file (e.g. text file), that changes if you're working with rdds or dataframes: